The Goldman symplectic form on the PGL(V)-Hitchin component: Introduction

-Perhaps the most famous result regarding this symplectic form on $\Tmc(S)$ is a theorem of Wolpert \cite{Wolpert1},\cite{Wolpert2}, which states that for any pants decomposition $\Pmc$ on $S$, the Hamiltonian flows of the Fenchel-Nielsen coordinate functions corresponding to $\Pmc$ are commuting flows whose tangent vector fields give a symplectic basis of $T_{[\rho]}\Tmc(S)$ for every $[\rho]\in\Tmc(S)$.
-This was partially generalized to $\Hit_V(S)$ when $\dim(V)=3$ by Kim \cite{kim1999}, and when $\dim(V)=4$ by H.T.
+Perhaps the most famous result regarding this symplectic form on $\Tmc(S)$ is a theorem of Wolpert \cite{Wolpert1},\cite{Wolpert2}, which states that for any pants decomposition $\Pmc$ on $S$, the Fenchel-Nielsen coordinate functions associated to $\Pmc$ are global Darboux coordinates for the Weil-Petersson symplectic form.
+In other words, the Hamiltonian vector fields of the Fenchel-Nielsen coordinate functions corresponding to $\Pmc$ are commuting vector fields that give a symplectic basis of $T_{[\rho]}\Tmc(S)$ for every $[\rho]\in\Tmc(S)$.
+This was partially generalized to $\Hit_V(S)$ when $\dim(V)=3$ by Kim \cite{kim1999} and Choi-Jung-Kim \cite{ChoiJungKim}, and when $\dim(V)=4$ by H.T.
 Jung (in preparation).
-The key tool they used to prove these results is known as Fox calculus, which is a technique that allows one to compute the Goldman Poisson pairing between certain types of functions on $\Hit_V(S)$.
-However, the computations required to implement Fox calculus become more and more complicated as $\dim(V)$ gets large.
+The key tool used to prove these results is known as Fox calculus, which is a technique that allows one to compute the Goldman Poisson pairing between certain types of functions on $\Hit_V(S)$.
+However, the computations required to implement Fox calculus become exceedingly complicated as $\dim(V)$ gets large.

+This article is the second of a pair of articles about the Goldman symplectic form on $\Hit_V(S)$, where the objective is to generalize Wolpert's theorem to $\Hit_V(S)$ for general $V$.